-5 The normalized EUE % for NERC was calculated by dividing the MARS calculated year 2020 unserved energy, 235 MWh (from the 2020 IRM base case), by the NYISO's "Gold Book" NYCA 2020 energy forecast, times 100
+5 The normalized EUE % for NERC was calculated by dividing the MARS calculated year 2020 unserved energy, 235 MWh (from the 2020 IRM base case), by the NYISO's "Gold Book" NYCA 2020 energy forecast, times 100.

-6 In his presentation, Analyzing Loss of Load Events, presented at the NERC Probabilistic Analysis Forum on December 12, 2019, Mike Welch of the NYISO presented ways the NYISO was reviewing the LOLE, LOLH,
+6 In his paper, Analyzing Loss of Load Events, presented at the NERC Probabilistic Analysis Forum on December 12, 2019, Mike Welsh of the NYISO presented ways the NYISO was applying the LOLE, LOLH, and EUE metrics to compare reliability impacts of planning options, with respect to the timing of loss of load events, how frequently they are occurring, how long they last, and the energy deficit from the event.

-As depicted in Table 1, when compared to the LOLH and EUE criteria used in Western Europe and Australia, respectively, NYCA's LOLH and EUE reliability results, based on the NYCA's LOLE criterion, appear to be more stringent than resource adequacy criteria used outside the US and Canada.
+As depicted in Table 1, when compared to the LOLH and EUE criteria used in Western Europe and Australia, respectively, NYCA's LOLH and EUE reliability results, based on the NYCA's LOLE criterion, appear to be more stringent then resource adequacy criteria used outside the US and Canada.
 However, as pointed out in Section 3.0, when comparing the IRM results from different entities, differing modeling assumptions must be recognized.7